We have strong links with Christians in Argentina and Angola.

 They were able to visit St Bede's in 2015 to tell us about their work with the Church Missionary Society (CMS) among the Wichi Indians.
 Training the Wichi leaders is a vitally important part of their role.

-Thank you for your ongoing prayer for us and the churches here.
+Thank you for your ongoing prayers for the advance of God’s kingdom here!

 With our love,